-The applied yields for valuation ranges from 5,25% to 8,92 % (4,75% to 8,26% in 2022, respectively).
-Rental levels vary between EUR 6,75 and EUR 40 per sqm per month (between EUR 5 and EUR 26 per sqm per month in 2022, respectively).
+The applied yields for valuation ranges from 5.37%% to 9.13% % (from 5.25% to 8.92% in 2023, respectively).
+Rental levels vary between EUR 6.75 and EUR 40 per sqm per month (between EUR 6.75 and EUR 40 per sqm per month in 2023, respectively).

 A change in the underlying inputs can therefore lead to fluctuations in the value of a property.
-An increase of rental income by 2,5% respectively 5% and unchanged yield will lead to an increase of value of the properties by 5,382 million EUR respectively 10,756 million EUR.
-On the other side a decline of rental income would lead to an according reduction in the asset value.
-In case of a yield increase by 0,25% respectively 0,5% and leaving the rental income unchanged the values of the properties would decrease by thz EUR3,213 respectively thz EUR 16,805 EUR.
-A yield decrease would result in the opposite effect namely accordingly higher asset values.
+An increase of rental income by 2.5% respectively 5% and unchanged yield will lead to an increase of the value of the properties by TEUR 5,530., respectively 11,060 TEUR.
+On the other side a decline of rental income would lead to an according reduction in the asset values.
+In case of a yield increase by 0.25% respectively 0.5% and leaving the rental income unchanged the values of the properties would decrease by 10,890 TEUR, respectively TEUR 20,940.
+A yield decrease would result in the opposite effect, namely accordingly higher asset values.

-Combination of changes in rental income as well as yield as yield changes and subsequent fair value of the property are show in the table below.
+Combination of changes in rental income as well as yield changes and subsequent fair value of the property are shown in the table below.
 Sensitivity presented below reflects the total market value of VIG Fund's directly held properties where Compensa holds a share of 1,93%